 Before joining the Foundation, Allyn served as the executive vice president for communications at The Leadership Conference on Civil and Human Rights—a 70-year-old coalition of more than 220 civil rights organizations leading the fights that matter most to communities in America.
 In this role, he helped broaden and extend the reach and effectiveness of the traditional civil rights movement.

 He previously served as a U.S. State Department foreign service officer, with domestic and overseas postings in Washington, Saudi Arabia, and Australia.
 As communications advisor to the U.S. Special Envoy for Climate Change, he managed efforts to highlight U.S. leadership on climate change—most notably at the 2015 Paris climate negotiations.

-Brooks-LaSure completed his BA in Psychology at The Citadel in Charleston, S.C.
-Born in Bridgeton, N.J., he currently resides, with his wife and daughter, in northern Virginia.
+Allyn completed his BA in Psychology at The Citadel in Charleston, S.C.
+Born in Bridgeton, N.J., he currently resides with his wife and daughter in northern Virginia.
 In his spare time, he enjoys good food, good films, and spending time with good friends.